JAForbes/blog/posts/the-perfect-api.md

 The string we passed in used single quotes, and this means it is invalid JSON.

 Normally we'd get an `Error` with a message like.
-"SyntaxError: Unexpected token".
+`"SyntaxError: Unexpected token"`.
 Hopefully we'd have caught the error...

 But in the case of our `Maybe`, no error is thrown.
 Our function just returns a Maybe that we can map over.